Parthenon temple on the Athenian Acropolis, Attica, Greece.

 • I’m confused.
 Maybe it’s because there are a lot of interruptions in the sentences.

 What’s the friction motivating our reader?
-Confusion: They can’t find the argument’s throughline.
+Confusion and, potentially, boredom: They can’t find the argument’s throughline.
 They don’t find the argument interesting.
 They may not find the argument relevant.

-The feedback behind the feedback can feel harsh (which is one reason readers don’t offer it, and one reason writers don’t seek it out), but it very often points the way to the underlying issues keeping our project from completion.
-Sometimes, the most useful solutions are in there, but in the background.
-We need to look behind the feedback behind to find them.
+The feedback behind the feedback can feel harsh (which is why readers don’t offer it and writers don’t seek it out), but it points the way to the underlying issues keeping our project from completion.
+Sometimes, useful solutions are in there, but in the background.
+We need to look behind the feedback to find them.

 https://clevelandart.org/art/2021.204